 Have you ever had strong inclinations to experience forbidden things without knowing the ramifications of the outcome?
 Something that sounds really interesting and looks so delicious that you couldn’t resist.
 I believe that curiosity gets the best of us and that’s what causes us to act upon our desires.
 Well, that’s exactly what temptation does, its entices.
-Temptation is an invitation to sin.
-It’s a strong urge to have or act on something, regardless of the pending consequences.
+Temptation extends an open invitation to sin.
+It’s a strong urge to have or act on something, regardless of the impending consequences.

 Temptation is the devil’s most effective choice of weapons when attacking Christians.
 His first attack happened 2,000 years ago in the Garden of Eden, where he appeared before Eve and tempted her to eat fruit from the tree located in the middle of the garden.
 Temptation is the bait that satan uses to trap unsuspecting prey.
 It has proven to be one of his most destruction weapons to this day.
 He cunningly entices his prey to partake of the forbidden fruit of sin.
 The fruit looks very inviting, however, satan’s bait leads to destruction, and even death; (Gal.
 5:19-21).